$

 Bocca della Verità, or the Mouth of Truth, is described in all guidebooks as a Roman landmark located in the Santa Maria in Cosmedin church!
 This large marble slab (which used to cover the well of the Cloaca Maxima, the ancient Roman sewer system) features the image of the god Oceanus and is considered an ancient "lie detector."
 It has a black hole instead of a mouth, and according to legend, the cruel god would bite off the hand of anyone who told a lie.

-The rest of Rome's attractions with names Italian can be found on Google Maps.
+Other attractions in Rome can be found on Google Maps.

-By the way, we recommend purchasing a Roma Pass tourist card.
-It guarantees free admission or significant discounts in museums, free public transportation (excluding the Leonardo Express train from the airport to Rome), and other benefits.
-The card is valid for 3 days and costs 34 EUR.
-While there may not be significant savings, it allows you to skip the queues.
+By the way, we recommend purchasing the Roma Pass — it offers free entry or significant discounts at museums, free use of public transport (except for the Leonardo Express train from the airport to Rome), and other benefits.
+The pass is valid for 72 hours and costs 52 EUR — savings are noticeable only if you actively visit attractions, but it will save you time waiting in queues.

-You can purchase the card on the official website (pay with a card, receive a special code, and pick up the card at the Rome Tourist Information Center) or at any museum in Rome.
+You can buy it on the official website (pay by card, receive a special code, and collect the card in person at a tourist info point in Rome) or at any museum in the city.

 tripmydream - travel service, that helps to find compare and buy best flights and rooms worldwide with the given budget.
 All necessary information for travelers - is right here!